Library Planning Program Start Time

 Finally, you use the extra ten minutes to educate, inform, and distract the audience from those arriving late.
 The show can start promptly at the delayed time that only you, your staff, and the entertainer know.
 Movie theaters have been doing this for decades, and nobody questions the exact start of a movie once in the theater.

 Don’t you like receiving something FOR free when it not expected?

 Countless businesses are looking for ways to draw customers to their businesses.
 Partnering with local companies, the library can advertise the first twenty families will get a gift certificate from XYZ restaurant or business.
-From free drinks, fries, and ice cream, patrons will show up early for a gift certificate.
+Patrons will show up early for a gift certificate with free drinks, fries, and ice cream.

 The goal is to reward those who arrive at the check-in time, so the program starts on time.

 The goal is to get people into the library and service the families in the community.
 Each library is different, and the three options of

 - Delayed Start

 These techniques can work for some, all, or most of your programs.
 The key to its success is based on your willingness to try, tweak, and repeat.
 No new process is perfect without at least a dozen tries.